Everything you should know about CRR and SLR rates and their differences

 As mentioned above, CRR stands for Cash Reserve Ratio.
-It is a compulsory reserve that the central bank of the country, the Reserve Bank of India (RBI), must maintain.
+It is a compulsory reserve that the central bank of the country – The Reserve Bank of India (RBI), must maintain.
 Every commercial bank is obligated to maintain CRR, which is a specified percentage of their net demand and time liabilities.

 Commercial banks must maintain the CRR in the form of cash balances with the RBI.
 These banks are not allowed to use the money for economic or commercial purposes.